octabytes/FireO/fields/datetime.md

 - ### Auto

   Set the auto date if no value is provided

+- ### Auto Update (v2.0.0)

+  Set `firestore.SERVER_TIMESTAMP` on every create or update operation

 ### Example Usage